 A personal care aide is someone who works to help another person complete their daily activities.
-Personal care aides may work in hospitals, nursing homes, adult daycare centers, or private residences.
-There are various other names for personal care aides, which include: home health aides, home health assistants, personal care assistants, adult caretakers, and in-home caretakers.
+Personal care aides may work in hospitals, nursing homes, adult daycare centres, or private residences (as in-home caretakers).

 What does a Personal Care Aide do?

 A personal care aide provides various services to a person who is unable to care for themselves on their own.
 These duties may include things like cooking food, picking up heavy objects, dressing, bathing, using the restroom, and performing simple housekeeping tasks.
 The main types of people that personal care aides serve are the physically disabled, the cognitively impaired, the chronically ill, and the elderly.

 Some personal care aides work with just one specific client, while others work with several clients individually.
 Other aides may work with multiple clients at the same time.
 For example, a live-in residential aid may only have one client.
 Another residential aide may travel between the homes of clients throughout the day.
 Other aides may work in group setting like hospitals, nursing homes, and adult daycare centers.